- In layman’s terms, a walkover is a pre-match forfeit.

-That exposure has left some sports fans – especially those who are not tennis experts – a bit confused at some of the more specialized terminology deployed in tennis.
-And when it comes to tennis, few things are more confusing than the vocabulary, culture and betting rules regarding forfeits.
+The creation of thousands of new fans has left many wondering, at times, about some of the more specialized terminology that’s sometimes used in the sport.
+And when it comes to tennis, few things are more confusing than the vocabulary, culture, and betting rules regarding forfeits.

 What is a Walkover in Tennis?